 Mobile-friendly eCommerce with AMP: Know What Google Thinks

-The increased use of mobile phones and applications have given a tough time to websites that were previously used extensively by users.
-Quickly replacing the old concepts with the best and newly developed concepts of technology, mobile applications have taken over the entire world by storm.
+The increased use of mobile phones and applications has given a tough time to websites previously used extensively by users.
+Quickly replacing the old concepts with the best and newly developed technology concepts, mobile applications have taken over the entire world by storm.
 However, the development of mobile apps requires support from experts and includes many stages that require a business to invest their time and money for developing an app.

-The end results of the increased mobile app development are reflected in the number of mobile apps as there are 2.6 million Android apps on Google Play and 2.2 million on the Apple app store.
-The competition among mobile apps is cut-throat and the risk of lesser returns on the investment done is higher.
+The increased mobile app development results are reflected in mobile apps as there are 2.6 million Android apps on Google Play and 2.2 million on the Apple app store.
+The competition among mobile apps is cut-throat, and the risk of lesser returns on the investment done is higher.
 Therefore, the alternative to mobile apps is introduced by Google to offer an affordable way of reaching potential customers.

 Accelerated Mobile Pages: What Google Intends to Provide

-As more and more users are moving to mobile phones for accessing and availing most of the services, Google has also been focusing on enhancing the user experience and to cope up with these changing demands, Google introduced the concept of mobile-friendly pages- which insisted on making the web pages mobile-friendly.
+As more and more users are moving to mobile phones to access and avail of most of the services, Google has also been focusing on enhancing the user experience and coping with these changing demands; Google introduced mobile-friendly pages- which insisted on making the web pages mobile-friendly.

 And to remove any remaining barriers and unlock excellent user experience on mobile devices, Google has introduced the concept of Accelerated Mobile Pages (AMP) that intends to provide excellent support to enable faster loading of web pages through the developed solution.

-As stated earlier, AMP aims to provide faster loading experience.
-To provide excellent user experience to every shopper visiting the online store, it is important to either start providing a dedicated mobile application or you can use AMP to provide excellent user-experience.
-As Google states that AMP is the best fit for every eCommerce website as it increases the loading speed that can drive increased purchase conversions.
+As stated earlier, AMP aims to provide a faster loading experience.
+To provide an excellent user experience to every shopper visiting the online store, it is essential to either start providing a dedicated mobile application or use AMP to provide an ideal user experience.
+As Google states, AMP is the best fit for every eCommerce website as it increases the loading speed that can drive increased purchase conversions.

 But Does Google Give Importance to eCommerce AMP?

-A study supported by Google came to the conclusion that AMP helped the eCommerce stores drive a 20% increase in sales conversions and a 10% increase in the website traffic.
-Moreover, the implementation of AMP will gain more importance in the coming times as the combination of AMP and PWA (Progressive Web Apps) is delivering amazing results for eCommerce businesses.
+A study supported by Google concluded that AMP helped the eCommerce stores drive a 20% increase in sales conversions and a 10% increase in the website traffic.
+Moreover, the implementation of AMP will gain more importance in the coming times as the combination of AMP and PWA (Progressive Web Apps) delivers amazing results for eCommerce businesses.
 But when it comes to Google, eCommerce store and AMP gets linked together to offer excellent results.

 How Does AMP Work?

-By minimizing the size of all resources (media files, documents and more) present on the page statistically, AMP ensures the loading speed gets increased.
-It removes the need for recalculations of Styles- faster font loading, prioritizing resource loading and more that ultimately helps in obtaining faster loading and it is impacted by a great extent.
+By minimizing the size of all resources (media files, documents, and more) present on the page statistically, AMP ensures the loading speed gets increased.
+It removes the need for recalculations of Styles- faster font loading, prioritizing resource loading, and more that ultimately helps obtain speedier loading.
+A great extent impacts it.

 AMP for Ecommerce Stores: Important Points to Consider as Instructed by Google

 Google keeps the user experience at priority when it comes to ranking any website in the searches.
-Here AMP works its best to increase the page load speed and improve user experience, which if any eCommerce store considers to implement in their website can enjoy numerous benefits provided by it.
+Here AMP works its best to increase the page load speed and improve user experience.
+If any eCommerce store considers implementing it on their website, they can enjoy numerous benefits.

-However, adhering to rules and guidelines of Google is necessary to keep your place intact in the search results.
-And hence, measures that justify what Google wants the pages powered by AMP to do are essential to keep in mind when designing a page to ensure you achieve excellent results.
+However, adhering to the rules and guidelines of Google is necessary to keep your place intact in the search results.
+And hence, measures that justify what Google wants the pages powered by AMP to do are essential to keep in mind when designing a page to ensure excellent results.

 - Enhanced Browsing Experience

-Whenever a potential buyer lends on your eCommerce website, they are either going to visit your home page or any of the product category pages at first.
+Whenever a potential buyer lends on your eCommerce website, they will either visit your home page or any of the product category pages at first.
 Therefore, these pages must be created using AMP to provide faster loading speed.
-The increased speed of your home page and product categories helps users move to their desired products faster and helps enhance user experience.
+The increased speed of your home page and product categories helps users move to their desired products faster and helps enhance the user experience.